Investing | Article

-Sounds good so far right?
-So what’s the catch?
-Here are some downsides to this plan.
+Sounds good so far, so what’s the catch?
+Here are some of the downsides to this plan.

-- You will never beat the market, as indexes follow the market – in fact trail it as you will be incurring transaction costs – so don’t expect to get rich quick off this, it’s a boring style of investing.
+- You will never beat the market, as indexes follow the market — so don’t expect to get rich quick off this, it’s a boring style of investing.